1.A.17 The Calcium-dependent Chloride Channel (Ca-ClC) Family

 Tmc1/Tmc2/Pcdh15 complex of Danio rerio (Zebrafish) (Brachydanio rerio)

 Tmc4 (MBOAT7) of 712 aas and 10 TMSs (Mancina et al. 2016).
-Probably transports Ca2+, and other cations.
-May play a role in nonalcoholic fatty liver disease (NAFLD) (Sookoian et al. 2018), but it is not associated with a risk of hepatocellular carcinoma or persistent hepatitis B infection (Wang et al. 2021).
-Ibuprofen only minimally inhibited the taste response of the ENaC to NaCl, but it significantly inhibited the TMC4 response to NaCl with an IC50 at 1.45 mM.
+It is a calcium-dependent chloride channel that may play a role in nonalcoholic fatty liver disease (NAFLD) (Sookoian et al. 2018) but is not associated with a risk of hepatocellular carcinoma or persistent hepatitis B infection (Wang et al. 2021).
+Ibuprofen only minimally inhibits the taste response of the ENaC to NaCl, but it significantly inhibits the TMC4 response to NaCl with an IC50 at 1.45 mM.
 Thus, ibuprofen interferes with detection of salty taste via inhibition of TMC4 (Kasahara et al. 2021).
 This agrees with the fact that TMC4 is a chloride channel involved in high-concentration salt taste sensation (Kasahara et al. 2021).
 TMC4 is involved in pH and temperature-dependent modulation of salty taste (Kasahara et al. 2021).
 Salt-enhancing peptides were identified based on the allosteric sites in TMC4 (Shen et al. 2022).
+Mechanisms of salt taste reception and the properties of TMC4 as a salt taste-related molecule have been reviewed (Kasahara et al. 2022).
+Genetic polymorphisms in TMC4 predispose organisms to a higher risk of liver diseases (Rivera-Iñiguez et al. 2022).
+Umami peptides bind to the TMC4 receptor to enhance saltiness (Xie et al. 2023).

 TMC4 of Homo sapiens